 Furthermore, understanding intent is insufficient without execution capability.
 Therefore, we seamlessly integrate the VLM-based reasoning with robust 6-DoF grasp generation and trajectory planning algorithms.
 This allows the system to translate abstract semantic instructions into physically executable robot commands, realizing a complete pipeline for interactive assistance in both simulation and real-world environments.

-The main contributions of this work are summarized as follows: \begin{enumerate} \item A VLM-based framework for human--robot collaborative assembly that integrates understanding of ambiguous natural language instruction and visual perception for real-time assistive motion adjustment. \item The introduction of internal and external correction models that autonomously detect logical errors before execution and physical failures after execution, enabling robust replanning. \item The development of an integrated system that combines VLM-based reasoning with diffusion-based grasp generation and trajectory planning, demonstrated through interactive assistance in both simulation and real-world setups. \item Experimental validation demonstrating the effectiveness and generality of the proposed framework through collaborative assembly tasks, including object fixation and tool preparation. \end{enumerate}
+The main contributions of this work are summarized as follows: \begin{enumerate} \item An \textit{Action Target} abstraction for VLM-based human--robot collaborative assembly that maps ambiguous natural language instructions to executable assistive targets, such as grasp poses and tool selections. \item A semantic--physical dual-correction mechanism that combines pre-execution logical verification and post-execution physical verification to support robust replanning. \item An integrated and experimentally validated system that combines VLM-based reasoning with diffusion-based 6-DoF grasp generation and collision-free trajectory planning for object-fixation and tool-preparation tasks in simulation and real-world environments. \end{enumerate}